-Short-Term Incentive Compensation
+Short-Term Incentive Compensation and Discretionary Bonus

-As discussed, the Management Incentive Plan, or "MIP," is our short-term incentive compensation plan, which is administered by the Compensation Committee with input from our CEO.
+As discussed above, the Management Incentive Plan, or "MIP," is our short-term incentive compensation plan, which is administered by the Compensation Committee with input from our CEO.
 Under the MIP, the Compensation Committee determines each executive's target incentive award at the beginning of the fiscal year, which is expressed as a percentage of each executive's base salary.
 The Compensation Committee also selects corporate and individual/divisional performance measures, and each executive's target incentive award is weighted between these measures.
-Additionally, the Compensation Committee establishes threshold, target and superior performance levels and the weights for each executive's target incentive award.
+Additionally, the Compensation Committee establishes threshold, target and superior performance levels and the weights for each selected corporate performance measure.
+Under the terms of the MIP, cash payments may range from 0% to 200% of each executive's target incentive award.
 If an executive's employment is terminated before payment is made under the MIP for any reason other than for death, permanent disability or retirement at or after age 65 during the plan year, the executive is not entitled to receive any compensation thereunder.

-Under the MIP, the Compensation Committee has the discretion to withhold or adjust any incentive award as it deems appropriate.
-In addition, unless the Compensation Committee determines otherwise, no incentive awards will be paid under the MIP, regardless of performance against the specified individual/divisional and corporate performance measures, if the Compensation Committee considers it imprudent to pay awards under the MIP based on (i) any regulatory agency issuing a formal enforcement action, memorandum of understanding or other negative directive action; or (ii) our credit quality.
-Payouts under the MIP are also subject to the terms of our Compensation Clawback Policy, as well as any similar provisions of applicable law or regulation.
+Under the MIP, the Compensation Committee has the discretion to increase or decrease an incentive award in light of considerations it deems relevant and appropriate.
+In addition, unless the Compensation Committee determines otherwise, no incentive awards will be paid under the MIP, regardless of performance against the specified individual/divisional and corporate performance measures, if the Compensation Committee considers it imprudent to pay awards under the MIP based on (i) any regulatory agency issuing a formal, written enforcement action, memorandum of understanding or other negative directive action; or (ii) our credit quality.
+Payouts under the MIP are also subject to the terms of our Incentive Compensation Recovery Policy, as well as any similar provisions of applicable law or regulation.

-For 2022, each NEO's target incentive award and weighting between corporate and individual/divisional performance measures were as follows:
+For 2023, each NEO's target incentive award and weighting between corporate and individual/ divisional performance measures were as follows:

 Name Target as a Percentage of Base Salary Corporate Goal Weighting Individual/ Divisional Performance Weighting

 John C. Asbury 100% 80% 20%

-Robert M. Gorman 65% 80% 20%
+Robert M. Gorman 70% 80% 20%

-Maria P. Tedesco 70% 80% 20%
+Maria P. Tedesco 75% 80% 20%

-David V. Ring 50% 40% 60%
+David V. Ring 55% 50% 50%

-Shawn E. O'Brien 45% 40% 60%

-M. Dean Brown 45% 60% 40%
+Matthew L. Linderman 55% 60% 40%